 The following smart tips are meant to guide you on how to renovate your kitchen without breaking the bank:

 1. Visualize How You Would Like the Kitchen to Look Like

-The most important thing you need to do is take time to visualize how you would like your kitchen to appear in regards to appliances, cabinetry and finishes.
+The most important thing you need to do is take the time to visualize how you would like your kitchen to appear in regards to appliances, cabinetry, and finishes.
 Get kitchen designs and ideas from any useful resource that you can lay your hands on, including kitchen magazines and books.

 You can also check out a few kitchen showrooms or relevant websites to view the styles of cupboards and layouts that can work well with your kitchen.
 After deciding on the new layout, draw up your plan and then consult your local home improvement contractor for fittings and appliances.

 If you are considering hiring a kitchen renovator or interior designer, schedule an initial consultation and inspection.
 This is to enable the contractor to assess and measure the available space and suggest the best design options with respect to flooring, layout, cabinetry, appliances, fittings and finishes before creating a detailed, itemized plan.

 2. Set a Budget

 The next important step is to create a comprehensive budget and stick to it.
 Figure out the amount of money you are willing to spend and then determine the most important appliances, fixtures, and materials you may need for the project.

 While creating your budget, you may underestimate or overlook some renovation costs.
 So, be sure to add a contingency of about 15 to 20 percent to the overall budget.

 Spend a few hundred dollars to add new cabinet door handles, buy more energy-efficient lighting fixtures and replace the kitchen faucet.
 If possible, you can get rid of your old cabinets and countertops and replace them with new ones.